dkozlovich/AdvertsWebProject/README.md

 # AdvertsWebProject
-Web project is an site, where users can view, search and post adverts.
+AdvertsWebProject is a service, where users can view, search and post adverts.

 **Guest** capability:
 - change language